SemenSop/OOB_WSIS/README.md

 ***

 ## YOLOv8 training
 1. It is requried to generate annotations in the YOLOv8 format.
-There are presented to files:
+There are presented 2 files in mask2yolo folder:
    1) `transcam_instance.ipynb` - generate annotations for plant parts.
 During the execution of the program, you will be prompted to choose type of annotations: bboxes, pseudo-labels or gt.
 Creates annotations in the `dataset_yolo/labels/...`
    2) `EXP_v2_transcam_instance.ipynb` - generate annotations for the full plants.
 During the execution of the program, you will be prompted to choose type of annotations: bboxes, pseudo-labels or gt.
 Creates annotations in the `dataset_exp_2/labels/...`
    Note: in both notebooks, it is enough to generate an annotation for the test dataset only once